 Tips and Tricks for Teaching the Alphabet

 Follow these tips and tricks for teaching your child letter names and letter sounds and check out my blog to see my favorite ABC resources.
+Also, for a more in depth look at how learning the ABCs lays the foundation for learning how to read with tips and tricks as well as tons of free resources, check out my ABC blog here.

 - Start young!
 I started when my children were 6-8 months old, and it took until they were about 15 months old to show that they knew their letters.
 You want to at least start before children are 3-4 years old because that is when synaptic pruning occurs and the foundation for the brain has already been laid.